smurashov/pumphouse/doc/RESOURCES.md

 per-tenant, per-host or per-application basis, or any others.
 See below for the list of currently supported strategies.

-Pumphouse supports the following strategies for all resources:
+On the low level, Pumphouse provides following strategies:

 - **all** moves all resources of this type to the target cloud, if it is allowed by the target capacity.
 Implementation of this strategy should support